mattthughes/FootballSafety/README.md

 ![Social Mobile]()

 ## Testing

 ### Solved Bugs

-* Had an issue where the navigation bar wasnt being centered on desktop devices.
+* Had an issue where the navigation bar wasnt being centered on desktop devices I changed the padding left value to 6px to fix this issue.

+* Fixed a bug where the about us and football safety section were not stacking appropriately on tablet screen sizes.